georgevc15/node-docker/README.md

 ## Synopsis
-Build a node image with a simple node express server that can be runned inside a container
+Build a node image with a simple node express server that can be run inside a container

 ## Installation